 Employers cannot have automatic meal deduction policies if those policies result in employees having compensable time deducted from their hours worked without having an uninterrupted meal break.
 Oftentimes, employers have an automatic meal deduction policy, but employees are unable to take a bona fide meal break that is uninterrupted.
-If your employer has an automatic meal break deduction policy, you should contact our office to speak with an Ohio overtime lawyer.
+If your employer has an automatic meal break deduction policy, you should contact our office to speak with Ohio overtime lawyers.

 - Off-the-clock work

 Employers refuse to pay overtime for many different reasons, but their refusal is often illegal.
 If you have questions about whether you are entitled to overtime compensation, then you should contact our office for a FREE consultation about your rights.
-You will speak with an experienced Ohio overtime lawyer who will advise you of your rights and guide you through the legal process.
+You will speak with experienced Ohio overtime lawyers who will advise you of your rights and guide you through the legal process.